esmero/archipelago-deployment-live/README.md

 - 9000 (Minio)
 - 22 (so you can ssh into your machine)

-Setup your system using your fav. package manager with
+Setup your system using your favorite package manager with

 - Docker
 - git